 Air travel is considered to be the one of the fastest ways to commute either within or across countries.
 In almost every European country, the airport to which international flights arrive to and depart from is located outside the capital city.
 Some countries have a smaller airport that handles the arrivals and departures of domestic flights and flights within the European Union that are located further away from the city centrum.
 When considering flying into a country by air, research ahead of time the location of the airport to your hotel/hostel and be prepared to add approximately 30 minutes to 1 hour or more of travel time to accomodate the distance.

 A trick in order to buy the cheapest flight ticket, is to use the website Skyscanner, which compares flight tickets from each airline available for the destination and date of your choosing.
 On this website, you can modify your trip plan as you wish, including the number of stops, departure time, journey duration, and arrival at which airport.
 Some of the most popular websites that offer cheap flight tickets across Europe are RyanAir, Vueling, and EasyJet.
+Also, there is another platform from STA Travel where you could also find the reasonable price for different locations in Europe including the flights, train and other discounts for your trip to Europe.

 In order to assure that you make your plane on time, you should plan to arrive at the airport at least 2 hours before the departure of your flight to allow time for the security and immigration process in case there is a long line.
 If you get through quickly, you can spend your time shopping at the duty-free shops, reading, or watching Netflix stress free!